 With advances in computer/human interactions reaching levels that surpass even what we saw on shows like The Jetsons, with Siri, Google, and Alexa invading millions of lives, it’s not surprising that we are going to get more “fear of technology” themed movies.
-In 1968, Stanley Kubrick’s 2001: A Space Odyssey gave us the chilling HAL 9000 computer, which showed us that machines are not to be trusted, and that theme has continued on with Mother from Ridley Scott’s Alien, the machines from The Matrix, and the updated versions of Battlestar Galactica and Westworld, all illustrating that if mankind isn’t too careful, it could find itself on the wrong end of the evolutionary ladder.
-Enter writer/director Leigh Whannell’s Upgrade, a dark cyberpunk tale about a man who takes a large leap into human/computer symbiosis, where we’re led to wonder, “Will things turn out well for our protagonist this time?”
+In 1968, Stanley Kubrick’s 2001: A Space Odyssey gave us the chilling HAL 9000 computer, which showed us that machines are not to be trusted, a theme continued with Mother from Ridley Scott’s Alien and the machines from The Matrix, then with updated versions of Battlestar Galactica and Westworld, all illustrating that if mankind isn’t too careful it could find itself on the wrong end of the evolutionary ladder.
+Enter writer/director Leigh Whannell’s Upgrade, a dark cyberpunk tale about a man who takes a large leap into human/computer symbiosis, where we are led to wonder, “Will things turn out well for our protagonist this time?”
 Well, going by the above examples, I’d say the odds are stacked against him.

-The cybernetic-vigilante aspect of Upgrade is also handled superbly well, the near future world is pushed just far enough to be believable, and the assembled cast all put in excellent performances, with the only real negative thing I can say about this film being that the mystery itself isn’t all that original; not to say there isn’t some nice twists, but if you’ve watched enough dark science fiction films or televison shows, you may have a good idea as to whom the bad guys work for and what their overall agenda is.
-Simply put, Leigh Whannell’s Upgrade is a helluva lot of fun, and it really dives into the dangers of our over-reliance on technology in our daily lives, but the big take-away is in just how cool it would be to have an onboard computer in a bar fight.
+The cybernetic-vigilante aspect of Upgrade is also handled superbly well, the near-future world is pushed just far enough to be believable, and the assembled cast all put in excellent performances, with the only real negative thing I can say about this film being that the mystery itself isn’t all that original; not to say there aren’t some nice twists, but if you’ve watched enough dark science fiction films or television shows, you may have a good idea as to whom the bad guys work for and what their overall agenda is.
+Simply put, Leigh Whannell’s film is a helluva lot of fun and it really dives into the dangers of our over-reliance on technology in our daily lives, but the big takeaway is in just how cool it would be to have an onboard computer in a bar fight.